CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 Training records are tracked and maintained by the CivicActions Information Security Office.
 Records are maintained permanently.

-##### LINCS

-The Office of Information Secuity maintains training certifications for the specified period.

 ## CM: Configuration Management